MySQL for Executives Part 2: The Business Value Proposition and True Costs

 • Year 5: Potentially $500,000+ in cumulative savings

-These savings can fund additional engineering talent, infrastructure improvements, or business initiatives that drive growth.
+These savings can fund additional engineering talent, infrastructure improvements, or business initiatives that drive growth — of course, these savings only materialize when MySQL is properly implemented and managed by skilled personnel.

 Performance Impact on Revenue

 Performance directly impacts customer experience.
-MySQL's response time affects user experience, preventing delays.
-In e-commerce, one-second delays can reduce conversions by 7%, making MySQL's speed a revenue factor.
+MySQL's response time affects user experience — delays translate directly to lost revenue.
+In e-commerce, research indicates one-second delays can reduce conversions by 7%, making database performance a critical revenue factor, not just a technical concern.

 Reliability and Business Continuity